adampal/see-shell/README.md

 This will move the script to your deleted folder.
 This way, if you have the script on another computer it will be removed the next time you initialize see-shell there too.

+###########

+Continue from:

+For some reason the sym links are not working.

+Also, reloading the shell does not work.
+I think this is because it spins up its own shell and it gets reloaded there instead of in the context of the actual current user's shell.